XAUUSD Forecast & Gold Price Prediction May 2026

 Bullish

-Fed cuts, weaker USD, and sustained central bank buying push gold toward all-time highs.
+Fed cuts, weaker USD, and sustained central bank buying push gold toward new highs.

 Neutral / Base